kkukshtel/castledb-unity-importer/README.md

 ## TODO
 * WORKING ON LIST SUPPORT
-* Easier way to add in SimpleJSON than a DLL?
-Unity's AssemblyBuilder won't take the SimpleJSON reference unless it's passed as a DLL reference.
-Maybe a namespace issue?
 * Add in List support
 * Add in Color support
 * Figure out a better guide for adding CastleDB Custom Trypes